oyindonesia/external-api-docs/source/index.html.md

-partner_user_id | String | Your unique ID for specific user bank_code | String | Bank code which the VA number will be generated amount | BigDecimal | Amount your user must paid to complete the transaction is_open | Boolean | True means VA number can accept any amount, False means VA number only accept the specified amount in the field amount is_single_use | Boolean | True means that this VA should be closed once there is a successful payment that is being made to this VA. expiration_time | Int | Expiration time of the VA in minutes
+partner_user_id | String | Your unique ID for specific user bank_code | String | Bank code which the VA number will be generated amount | BigDecimal | Amount your user must paid to complete the transaction is_open | Boolean | True means VA number can accept any amount, field `amount` can be optional, False means VA number only accept the specified amount in the field amount.
+When you set `is_open` to false, you must specify amount field. is_single_use | Boolean | True means that this VA should be closed once there is a successful payment that is being made to this VA. expiration_time | Int | Expiration time of the VA in minutes